 - Practices must provide an up-to-date training program on the handling of PHI for employees performing health plan administrative functions.

 - Make sure not to share sensitive PHI with others who shouldn’t have access, including co-workers or personal acquaintances.

 - Avoid accessing a patient’s record unless needed for work or with written permission from the patient.

 - Minimize occurrences of others overhearing patient information.
 Do not use a patient’s whole name within hearing distance of others.

-- Secure all paperwork containing PHI by placing in a drawer or folder when not in use.
+- Secure all paperwork containing PHI by placing it in a drawer or folder when not in use.
 Cover charts so patient names are not visible.
 Never leave records and other PHI unattended.

 - Close computer programs containing patient information when not in use.
-Practice management systems with automatic time out settings can be valuable in this regard.
+Practice management systems with automatic time-out settings can be valuable in this regard.

 - Limit e-mail transmissions of PHI to only those circumstances when the information cannot be sent another way.